Big, bakery style Blueberry Muffins. My best-ever blueberry muffin recipe is easy to make!

 Ready, set, bake.
 5 minutes at 425F degrees, then about 25 minutes at 375F degrees.
 Why the high initial baking temperature?
 Setting the oven to a high temperature burst lifts the muffin top up quickly and creates a tall crust.
 Typically, muffins are baked at 350F – 375F the whole time, but set the oven to 425F initially, then bring back down to 375F.

-Plate up (or not) and dig in!
+Now, dig in!
 The muffins are moist, fluffy, and soft; they quite honestly give any bakery blueberry muffin a run for its money.
 You really cannot beat the taste of a homemade muffin or sweet roll over a store-bought or mass produced version.

 Plain and simple, you need this Master Batter recipe in your kitchen.
 I began with blueberries and baked two more luscious versions using this master recipe.
 I can’t wait to share them soon.